 Learn more about the history of the immunological discoveries at Washington University School of Medicine.

 Research: From bench to bedsides

 Research in the Immunobiology division covers a wide variety of topics within immunology and integrates closely with the Division of Laboratory Genomics and Medicine, and Anatomic and Molecular Pathology to broaden its scope and community.
 In addition, Robert Schreiber, PhD in our division is Director of the Center for Human Immunology and Immunotherapy Programs (CHiiPs), which seeks to translate immunology research from the bench to the bedside, illustrating the importance of immunology research in our programs.

 Outstanding core facilities

-Our Flow Cytometry and Fluorescence Activated Cell Sorting (FACS) Core facility offers multi-parameter analysis of rare cell populations, as well as two high-speed cell sorters, including spectral sorters and analyzers.
+Our Flow Cytometry and Fluorescence-Activated Cell Sorting (FACS) Core facility offers a multi-parameter analysis of rare cell populations, as well as two high-speed cell sorters, including spectral sorters and analyzers.
 For over 20 years, our Transgenic, Knockout and Microinjection Core facility has an outstanding track record for generating genetically engineered animals at the highest levels and is performing numerous CRISPR and AAV based knockin and knockout of genes on a routine basis.
 Our Hybridoma Center has a long history of generating high-quality hamster and mouse monoclonal antibodies for clients inside and outside of the institution.